November 24 2013

-During the fourth edition of this event we will
+During the fourth edition of this event we will examine

-One of the new business models we will be discussing
+One of the new business models we will be discussing is

-is social distribution.
+social distribution.
 Works That Work magazine has embraced this

 model.
 The makers of the magazine bypass traditional

-distribution networks, which typically take the
+distribution networks, which

-partners in their enterprise.
+make them partners in their enterprise.

 We will also be looking at social entrepreneur- ship in third world